-OACs, the peak drug effect will occur in the morning c evening, depending on whether it's a once or twice daily dose.
-We will have a peak and then a trough, an then another peak and another trough.
-If we try to monitor these newer thera pies to detect adherence, face the guestion of when monitor.
-Do we monitor in the peak or in the trough c in the middle of the day?
+OACs, the peak drug effect will occur in the morning or evening, depending on whether it's a once or twice daily dose.
+We will have a peak and then a trough, and then another peak and another trough.
+If we try to monitor these newer therapies to detect adherence, we face the guestion of when to monitor.
+Do we monitor in the peak or in the trough or in the middle of the day?
 You cannot monitor the newer AC therapies in the same way as warfarin, because the many variables you will encounter in doing so will yield nonsensical results.